”

 3. Fetal Development

-Iron supports the development of the fetal brain, nervous system, and organs.
-Insufficient iron can impair cognitive development and weaken the baby’s immune response after birth.
+Adequate iron intake contributes to fetal development.
+Iron is crucial for proper neurological development in the fetus [4].
+Insufficient iron may increase the risk of complications, so regular check-ups are recommended.
 A deficiency can impair development, increasing the risk of cognitive delays and weak immunity in newborns, affecting their overall health post-birth.

 4. Prevention of Complications

-Adequate iron intake lowers the risk of pregnancy-related complications such as preterm labour, low birth weight, and postpartum haemorrhage.
-It helps regulate maternal blood pressure and supports placental health.
-Low iron levels have been associated with an increased risk of postpartum haemorrhage, preeclampsia, and intrauterine growth restriction (IUGR).
-Ensuring adequate iron intake reduces these risks and supports healthy pregnancy outcomes.
+Ensuring sufficient iron intake helps regulate maternal blood pressure and supports overall placental health.
+Low iron levels have been associated with a potential increased risk of complications such as postpartum haemorrhage and intrauterine growth restriction (IUGR) [4].

 The Different Types of Iron